-During the three months ended June 30, 2021, the Company recorded provisional goodwill of \$132.8 million and provisional intangible assets of \$118.7 million in connection with the acquisition of the wealth management business of Waddell & Reed Financial, Inc. The intangible assets are comprised primarily of advisor relationships with a weighted average useful life of approximately 9 years.
+The Company recorded purchase accounting adjustments during the third quarter of 2021 which resulted in a \$5.4 million decrease to provisional goodwill and a \$4.0 million increase to provisional intangible assets acquired as part of the acquisition of the wealth management business of Waddell & Reed Financial, Inc. At September 30, 2021, the Company had provisionally allocated \$127.4 million of the purchase price to goodwill, \$122.7 million to definite-lived intangible assets, and the remainder to other assets acquired and liabilities assumed as part of the acquisition.
+Acquired intangible assets are comprised primarily of advisor relationships with a weighted average useful life of approximately 9 years.
 See Note 4 - Acquisitions, for additional information.